Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

 Demographic evidence on migration is essential for sound long-term planning — for pension systems, labor markets, urban infrastructure, and social services.
 Yet demographic projections are rarely communicated accessibly, and their policy implications are frequently contested along political rather than scientific lines.
 The Working Group provides authoritative, independent assessments that anchor evidence-based demographic planning and challenge distortions in public debate.

-Scored 0–5 across citation metrics, policy-relevant outputs, and leadership roles.
+Scored highly across citation metrics, policy-relevant outputs, and leadership roles.
 Excellence is assessed relative to career stage and field — quantitative metrics inform but do not determine selection.

-Each Working Group of 10–15 members must represent at least 6 disciplines, with a minimum of 30% qualitative and 30% quantitative researchers, and at least 20% mixed-methods or other approaches.
+Each Working Group of 10–15 members should represent at least 6 disciplines, with a minimum of 30% qualitative and 30% quantitative researchers, and at least 20% mixed-methods or other approaches.

 All major world regions must be represented.
 Minimum 40% of members from low- and middle-income countries (LMICs).
 At least one expert each from origin, transit, and destination country contexts.